HEALING 70 YEARS OF ANXIETY WITH MEDITATION & PLANT MEDICINE

 ~ If we can’t ground ourselves in our physical body, it’s hard to contain emotional experience.
 If we can’t contain our emotional experience how can we connect into something that is bigger than us?
 If we can’t feel safe within ourselves, how can we feel safe in an external space? ~

 As a veteran elementary school teacher, Marcel knew a thing or two about the necessary task of guiding young ones in the skills of “controlling your emotions.”
 Even with all his knowledge about the interconnection of mind and body to becoming calm, he has had a difficult time practicing not letting his emotions take over.

-His successful case demonstrates the impact that the 28-Day Meditation Challenge can have.
-The usual triggers or stressors (which Marcel refers to as his ‘Dragons’), no longer elicit the same intensity of emotion.
+Marcel’s successful case demonstrates the impact that the 28-Day Meditation Challenge can have.
+The usual triggers or stressors (which Marcel refers to as his “Dragons”), no longer elicit the same intensity of emotion.
 The return to a grounded and calm state is easier if triggered, and as Marcel puts it, the meditation practice and plant medicine “relaxes me and it relaxes me for a long time.”

-Marcel recently celebrated his 70th birthday and during his entire life has always felt he stressed too much about the worries and concerns of being a father.
+Marcel was approaching his 70th birthday and during his entire life has felt he stressed too much about the worries and concerns of life (and in particular, of fatherhood).
 His worries have physically and emotionally affected him for years.